eliasgranderubio/dagda/README.md

 ### 0.2.0 (Work in progress)

-This version has not implemented new features yet.
-That's why the wish list for this version is shown below, so if you want contribute to this project, feel free to do it.
+The following features are already implemented and included in the 0.2.0 release.
+* Added some tests for code coverage

 #### Wish list

+If you want contribute to this project, feel free to do it.
+That's why the wish list for this version is shown below:
 * Analyze more software than the installed software in the Operating System
     * Analyze Java dependencies such as the [OWASP dependency-check](https://github.com/jeremylong/DependencyCheck) project
     * Analyze Javascript dependencies such as the [Retire.js](https://github.com/RetireJS/retire.js) project
 * Minimize the false positives improving the accuracy of the matches between the information retrieved from the docker images and the stored information into the MongoDB
 * Improve the accuracy of the vulnerabilities/exploits parser, which are taken from the external sources
 * Improve the user feedback for the long time running processes such as the docker images analysis or the database update
-* Add test coverage

 ### 0.1.0 (Released)